CodeLuminary/aws-cdk-ec2-automation/README.md

 $ cdk deploy
 ```

-😁😁😁 Violaa :) Your infrastructure have been provision using infrastructure as code.
+ :star: Violaa :) Your infrastructure have been provision using infrastructure as code.

 ## 🎩 Author